 History

 The history of the people of Camden called "Methodist" is an interesting and varied one.
 With Methodist circuit riders, horse-borne Presiding Elders who traveled from church to church and community to community, Methodism came to this part of the state in the early 1800s.
 Originally known as the Methodist Episcopal Church South, small churches began to spring up around Wilcox County and the town of Camden.

-Originally known as the Cedar Creek Circuit, the Shady Grove Church, the Shelter Church, Tait's Chapel, and Society Hill were all active homes of faithful Christians.
+Originally known as the Cedar Creek Circuit, the Shady Grove Church, the Shelter Church, Oak Lawn Church (possibly built on the site of the 1822 pole house), Tait's Chapel, and Society Hill were all active homes of faithful Christians.
 Many of these churches were closed as populations moved around the county.
 By the time the Camden church was being established in the mid 1800s, many of these members came to be part of the Camden church.
+Early services were led by: Wm.
+Hobbs, Benjamin Dunn, John Hillis, Paul F. Stearns, Ebenezer Hearn, James Thompson (1832-33).

-The Camden M. E. Church was founded near the cemetery circa 1826 (Thomas A. Owen, History of Alabama) and was then moved to its present site in 1844.
+The Protestant Methodist Church was founded near the Camden cemetery (behind the current Camden Baptist Church, near the water tower) around 1836 [the deed was signed in November 1835, the church was built in 1836], and was then moved to its present site as the Methodist Episcopal Church in 1844.
 The present property was bought by the Camden Methodist Church's trustees from Judge and Mrs. John Bridges.
 These trustees included Ebenezer Hearn, James Thompson, James Asbury Tait, Henry Compton, and William G. Gilmore.
 A wooden frame building was then constructed on the present site to house "religious services."
 The Camden Methodist Church's membership in 1863 was 76 souls (Alabama Conference Records).

-Rev. Tate records that the current building was severely damaged by fire in 1927 but rebuilt to its original design plans.
+Rev. Tate records that the current building was severely damaged by fire in December 1926, but rebuilt to its original design plans.
 Fire scorched beams in the sanctuary floors can still be seen in the basement crawl space in the sanctuary.
 It's important to note that the beautiful stained glass windows in the sanctuary were installed at the church's centennial celebration in 1944.
 These windows honor many individuals, including Rev. Dannelly, a former pastor, and other individuals who have served Christ in our church.

 In 1954, under the leadership of the Rev. A. B. Carlton, the Camden Methodist Church expanded its building to include a fine fellowship hall and classrooms for its members.
 As families in the church grew and spread out in the surrounding community, the church again saw a need to expand its facilities and began working prior to the year 2000 to again expand the church building.